Today In History logo TIH

 1462

-Polish forces routed the Teutonic Knights at Swiecino during the Thirteen Years' War, capturing the Order's commander and shattering their remaining military strength in Pomerania.
-The defeat accelerated the Teutonic Order's territorial collapse and hastened the peace settlement that would strip the crusading state of its wealthiest provinces.
+Polish forces routed the Teutonic Knights at the Battle of Swiecino during the Thirteen Years' War, capturing the Order's field commander and shattering their remaining offensive capability in Pomerania.
+The defeat accelerated the Teutonic Order's territorial collapse across the Baltic region and hastened the peace negotiations that culminated in the Second Peace of Thorn.
+That treaty stripped the crusading state of its wealthiest provinces and reduced the once-dominant Order to a vassal of the Polish Crown.

 1620